davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 </div>

 How can you make a "distributed" variable?
 By that I mean: say I have a bunch of computers connected together by a network.
 Call each of these computers a "node."
 How can you make a variable that any of those computers can get or set?
+How do you share a single variable across a group of nodes?

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-Idea: let's pick one of the nodes and declare a regular old variable on that node.
+Well, we all know how to make regular, single-node variables.
+Let's pick one of the nodes and declare a regular old variable on that node.
 Call that node the "leader."
 The leader can get or set the variable normally, since for the leader, it's just a regular old local variable.
 Let's also run an RPC server on the leader, and provide RPCs to get or set the variable.
 That way, other nodes can read and write the variable by sending get and set RPCs to the leader, respectively.

 DIAGRAM: one node is highlighted as the leader; all others and sending get/set RPCs.